zauguin/intopdf/README.md

 To install, you can run `tex intopdf.dtx` and copy the generated file `intopdf.sty` to a directory in the search path of your TeX installation.
 For quick evaluation, you can also rename `intopdf.dtx` to `intopdf.sty` and use that file directly.

+This package is released under the LaTeX Project Public License v1.3c or any later version, see http://www.latex-project.org/lppl.txt for the full text of the license.